TheCollinsByte/DSA/ds-arrays/README.md

 ## Operations on Arrays:

-- Traversal: Iterating through the elements of an array.
+- Traversal: Iterating through the elements of an array. (e.g: Sequential, Reverse).
 - Insertion: Adding an element to the array at a specific index.
 - Deletion: Removing an element from the array at a specific index.
 - Searching: Finding an element in the array by its value or index.